umap-project/umap/docs/deploy/dokku.md

 # Deploying uMap with Dokku

-You must have a Dokku host up.
+You must have a Dokku host up and running.
 This can be either self hosted, or from a provider.

 To set up Dokku on your own server, see https://dokku.com/docs/getting-started/installation/

-Dokku has several deployement method, in this guide we'll use the Docker based one, using our maintained Dockerfile.
+Dokku has several deployement method, in this guide we'll use the Docker based one, using our [maintained Dockerfile](docker.md).

 ## Installation